DevOps-Gilde/S1_Docs_AzureDevOps/04_SetupInfrastructure.md

 4. **Create WebApp Infra** That is the step you programmed in YAML
 5. **Post-Job...-Re port Build Status:** Internal standard operations

 In successful run all steps are either states "Succeded" or "Not started".
-The screenshot below is not matching 100% our example but illustrate the idea.
+The screenshot below is not matching 100% our example but illustrates the idea.
 <br><img src="./images/pl_run_steps.png" /><br>

 ## Check Pipeline Results via Portal